-Improper installation, adjustment, alteration, service, maintenance, or use can cause fire, electrical shock, or other conditions which may cause personal injury or property damage.
-Consult a qualified installer, service agency or your distributor or branch for information or assistance.
+Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock or other conditions which may cause personal injury or property damage.
+Consult a qualified installer, service agency, or your distributor or branch for information or assistance.
 The qualified installer or agency must use factory-authorized kits or accessories when modifying this product.
 Refer to the individual instructions packaged with the kits or accessories when installing.

-Follow all safety codes and wear safety glasses.
-Have fire extinguisher available.
+Follow all safety codes.
+Wear safety glasses and work gloves.
+Use quenching cloths for brazing operations and have a fire extinguisher available.
 Read these instructions thoroughly and follow all warnings or cautions attached to the unit.
-Consult local and state building codes and Sheet Metal and Air Conditioning National Association (SMACNA) for special installation requirements.
+Consult local building codes and appropriate national electrical codes (in USA, ANSI/NFPA70, National Electrical Code (NEC); in Canada, CSA C22.1) for special requirements.

-Recognize safety information.
-This is the safety-alert symbol \triangle .
-When you see this symbol on the unit or in instructions and manuals, be alert to the potential for personal injury.
-Understand the signal words DANGER, WARNING, and CAUTION.
+It is important to recognize safety information.
+This is the safetyalert symbol $\triangle$ .
+When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.

+Understand the signal words DANGER, WARNING, CAUTION, and NOTE.
 These words are used with the safety-alert symbol.
-DANGER identifies the most serious hazards, which will result in severe personal injury or death.
-WARNING signifies hazards, which could result in personal injury or death.
+DANGER identifies the most serious hazards which will result in severe personal injury or death.
+WARNING signifies hazards which could result in personal injury or death.
 CAUTION is used to identify unsafe practices, which may result in minor personal injury or product and property damage.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.

-Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace (see Figs. 2 through 4) before shutting off the electrical supply.
+Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace before shutting off the electrical supply.